This is not another documentation tool.

 We built faster.
 We shipped more.
 We celebrated velocity.

 The age of AI arrived, and we embraced it to its fullest.
 Suddenly, code moved at the speed of thought.
 Features appeared from a single prompt.
 Pull requests multiplied.
-The commit graph shot upward.
+PM's rejoiced.
 It felt like magic.
 Claude and Copilot at our fingertips.
 Every developer a 10x engineer.
 Every sprint a rocket launch.
 But by looking at the future, we forgot the present.

 Act II